 After you have been open for a year, use your sales history to get rate quotes from several processors.
-Even if your POS contract prevents you from switching to a new processor right away, you can use the documented quotes from other processors to negotiate lower rates with your current processor.
+Even if your POS contract prevents you from switching to a new processor right away, you may be able to use the documented quotes from other processors to negotiate lower rates with your current processor.

 Learn more about how credit card processing fees work.

-CDGcommerce earned the top rating for restaurant payment processing for its flexible payment plans and wealth of compatible POS systems.
+After evaluating over a dozen payment processors, CDGcommerce emerged as the top restaurant payment processing service for its flexible payment plans and wealth of compatible POS systems.
 It also provides the strongest chargeback protection tools of any system on this list—an absolute must for any restaurant that accepts online or mobile payments.
 To find the best plan for your restaurant, contact CDGcommerce to get started.